 Opt in for the free 94-page ebook with the form on the right – – >

-The free ebook will be drastically reduced in size, and the download method will change, since Blogger will not permit file downloads within their platform.
-By that time, we will have our new PAID version of the ebook, with all new updated material, available on Amazon Kindle.
-Until then, grab your free copy now while you still can.
+This free ebook will be drastically reduced in size, and the download method will change in the near future.
+By the time that happens, we will have our new PAID version of the ebook, with all new updated material, available on Amazon Kindle.
+Until then, grab your free copy now while you still can!

 Lost your ebook?
 Need a new copy?